Deci-AI/super-gradients/README.md

 ## Introduction

-Welcome to SuperGradients, a free open-source training library for PyTorch-based deep learning models.
-There are two ways you can install it on your local machine - using this GitHub repository or using SuperGradients' private PyPi repository.
-The library lets you train models from any Computer Vision tasks or import pre-trained SOTA models, such as object detection, classification of images, and semantic segmentation for videos or images use cases.
+Welcome to SuperGradients, a free open-source training acceleration library for PyTorch-based deep learning models.
+SuperGradients allows you to train models on any computer vision tasks or import pre-trained SOTA models, such as object detection, classification of images, and semantic segmentation for videos or images use cases.

-Whether you are a beginner or an expert it is likely that you already have your own training script, model, loss function implementation etc.
-In this notebook we present the modifications needed in order to launch your training so you can benefit from the various tools the SuperGradients has to offer.
+Whether you are a beginner or an expert it is likely that you already have your own training script, model, loss function implementation etc. In this notebook we present the modifications needed in order to launch your training so you can benefit from the various tools the SuperGradients has to offer:
-## "Wait, but what's in it for me?"

-Great question! our short answer is - Easy to use SOTA DL training library.

-Our long answer -

 *   Train models from any Computer Vision tasks or import [pre-trained SOTA models](https://github.com/Deci-AI/super-gradients#pretrained-classification-pytorch-checkpoints) (detection, segmentation, and classification - YOLOv5, DDRNet, EfficientNet, RegNet, ResNet, MobileNet, etc.)
 *  Shorten the training process using tested and proven [recipes](https://github.com/Deci-AI/super-gradients/tree/master/recipes) & [code examples](https://github.com/Deci-AI/super-gradients/tree/master/examples)